TyW-98/data-collection-pipeline/README.md

 # Data Collection Pipeline
-This project uses Selenium and beautifulSoup to develop a hotel_finder class to automate the process of finding and scaping hotel information from Agoda.com.
-This class is particularly useful for anyone planning a holiday and looking for hotel options in a specific location.
-The class will retrieve a set number of hotels' name, rating, price per night, address, its agoda associated URL, picutres of the hotel and the time it was scraped.
+Web scraping has become increasingly popular as businesses and indivudals seek to gather data from websites.
+This project focuses on developing a web scraper using Python and `Selenium` library for [Agoda.com](https://agoda.com/), a popular hotel booking website.
+The scraper is designed to automate the process of finding and extracting hotel information from the booking website, making it particularly used for anyone planning a holiday and looking for hotel options in a specific destination.

+The scraper developed is capable of several features, such as data scraping, navigating through the website, selecting the correct destination and dates as well as image scraping.
+To ensure the reliability of the scraper, a set of unit tests were developed using `unittest` module and the `hypothesis` library.
+THis helped identify and fix any bugs in the codebase.
+Additionally, for the scraper to be portable and easy to deploy, the scraper was containersed using Docker, by creating a Docker image from a Dockerfile that includes all the necessary dependencies needed to run the scraper.

+Lastly, a continuous integration and continuous deployment (CI/CD) pipeline were set up to automate the building and pushing of the Docker image to DockerHub whenever there is a push to the main branch of the repository.
+This ensures that the latest version of the scraper is always available for deployment.

 ## Dependencies
 * Python 3.x